Pale Blue Dot 33 years later: Earth in a sunbeam

 NASA said on February 12, 2020, that it has now updated the Pale Blue Dot image, using modern image-processing software and techniques.
 NASA explained:

-… the Voyager project planned to shut off the Voyager 1 spacecraft’s imaging cameras to conserve power and because the probe, along with its sibling Voyager 2, would not fly close enough to any other objects to take pictures.
+… the Voyager project planned to shut off the Voyager 1 spacecraft’s imaging cameras to conserve power because the probe – along with its sibling Voyager 2 – would not fly close enough to any other objects to take pictures.
 Before the shutdown, the mission commanded the probe to take a series of 60 images designed to produce what they termed the Family Portrait of the Solar System.
 Executed on Valentine’s Day 1990, this sequence returned images for making color views of six of the solar system’s planets and also imaged the sun in monochrome.

-The popular name of this view is traced to the title of the 1994 book by Voyager imaging scientist Carl Sagan, who originated the idea of using Voyager’s cameras to image the distant Earth and played a critical role in enabling the family portrait images to be taken.
+The popular name of this view comes from the title of the 1994 book by Voyager imaging scientist Carl Sagan.
+He originated the idea of using Voyager’s cameras to image the distant Earth and played a critical role in getting the family portrait taken.

-The view is a color composite created by combining images taken using green, blue and violet spectral filters by the Voyager 1 Narrow-Angle Camera.
-They were taken at 4:48 GMT on Feb.
-14, 1990, just 34 minutes before Voyager 1 powered off its cameras forever.
+Scientists combined green, blue and violet spectral filters from the Voyager 1 Narrow-Angle Camera for this composite.
+Voyager took these photos at 4:48 UTC on February 14, 1990.
+That was just 34 minutes before Voyager 1 powered off its cameras forever.

-Bottom line: February 14, 2020, is the 30th anniversary of the Voyager 1 image of Earth seen from the distance of Saturn.
-The image has come to be known as the Pale Blue Dot.
+Bottom line: February 14, 2023, is the 33rd anniversary of the Voyager 1 image of Earth.
+Voyager was near Saturn when it took this image, which is now known as the Pale Blue Dot.